pkp/pkp-docs/learning-ojs/en/subscriptions.md

 ## Payment Types

-If you haven't already done so, go to [Settings &gt; Distribution &gt; Payments](./distribution_settings.md) and set the appropriate currency and payment method (e.g., PayPal).
+If you haven't already done so, go to [Settings > Distribution > Payments](./settings-distribution.md) and set the appropriate currency and payment method (e.g., PayPal).

 Use this page to set the amounts charged for various types of fees.